kipyegonrotich/yoloip4/explanationIP4.md

 - **DaemonSets** are suited for node-level agents, not user-facing apps.

-- **StatefulSets** are designed for workloads needing stable network identity and persistent storage, which is unnecessary for stateless services.
+- **StatefulSets**c are designed for workloads needing stable network identity and persistent storage, which is unnecessary for stateless services.

 **Deployment** was chosen because it combines the benefits of ReplicaSets with rolling updates, rollback support, and automated pod recreation — making it the ideal choice for scalable, stateless services like the frontend and backend.